mahmoudimus/ac/docs/public/guides/getting-started.md

 # Getting Started

-Add-ons are essentially web applications that integrate with your Atlassian applications.
-In this tutorial, you'll turn a simple HTML page (a web application, for the sake of illustration) into an Atlassian Connect add-on.
-You'll install it in a local running copy of JIRA in OnDemand mode.
 This Hello World tutorial shows you a basic preview of the Connect framework.
+Connect add-ons are essentially web applications that integrate with your Atlassian product.
+In this tutorial, you'll turn a simple web application into an Atlassian Connect add-on.
+You'll install it in a locally-running copy of JIRA in OnDemand mode, and access your add-on from a link in the header.
+Your add-on displays as an iframe of your web application.

 Here's what you'll accomplish:

 * [Create a basic `atlassian-connect.json` descriptor](#descriptor)
 * [Build an add-on web application: A super simple HTML page](#webapp)
 * [Start up a locally-running copy of JIRA in OnDemand mode](#runjira)
 * [Install and test your add-on](#install)

-By the end, you'll see something like this:
+By the end, you'll see your web application displayed in an iframe inside of JIRA:

 <img src="../assets/images/helloworld-inapp.png" width="80%" style="border:1px solid #999;margin-top:10px;" />

-__Note__: To complete this tutorial, you'll need the [Atlassian SDK](https://developer.atlassian.com/display/DOCS/Downloads) installed and ready to go.
+__Note__: This is a beginner tutorial.
 You can build this add-on even if you've never built one before.
+You'll need the [Atlassian SDK](https://developer.atlassian.com/display/DOCS/Downloads) installed and ready to go before you start.

 ## <a name="descriptor"></a>Create the add-on descriptor (`atlassian-connect.json`)